-Church Architecture during the British Colonial Period 1760-1860
+Church Architecture During the British Colonial Period 1760-1860

 Collection

-Following the British conquest of New France, a remarkable series of transformations took place in the small, Catholic trading town of Montreal.
-Given the diversity of residents forced to live side by side, the new church buildings that were to rise became strategic public spaces, meeting places as well as power bases.
+Following the British conquest of New France in 1759 a remarkable series of transformations took place in the small, Catholic trading town of Montreal.
+Given the diversity of settlers forced to live side by side, the new church buildings that were to rise became strategic public spaces, meeting places as well as power bases.
+It was no wonder that by the time Mark Twain toured Canada’s first metropolis in the 1880s, he found that one could not throw a brick in the place without breaking a church window.

-By addressing the social, religious and architectural issues surrounding these structures, it will become apparent that Montreal was at once a shining jewel in England’s imperial crown, a chief outpost of Catholicism in the New World, as well as the British North American headquarters for more than a dozen independent congregations.
+By addressing the social, religious and architectural issues surrounding these colonial-era structures, it will become apparent that Montreal was at once a shining jewel in England’s imperial crown, a chief outpost of Catholicism in the New World, as well as the British North American headquarters for more than a dozen independent congregations.

 2012, 272 pages, G3422, ISBN 978-2-7605-3422-3